confetti-framework/docs/responses.md

 Function `Download` may be used to generate a response that forces the user's browser to download the file at the given path.
-The response of the `Download` method accepts the method `Filename`, which will determine the file name that is seen by the user downloading the file.
-Finally, you can use the `Header` method to add the content type heade:
+The response of the `Download` method accepts the method `Filename`, which will determine the file name that is seen by the user downloading the file. `Content-Type` with MIME type is automatically filled in based on the file extension.

     return outcome.Download(filePath)

-    return outcome.Download(filePath).Filename("label.pdf").Header("Content-Type", "application/pdf")
+    return outcome.Download(filePath).Filename("label.pdf")

 The file may not be found.
 Instead of a panic, `DownloadE` allows you to choose to handle your errors with more love.